 (one individual will be recognized in each category)

 Community Champion Award

-– Recognizes an individual who demonstrates a commitment to promoting or advocating for transportation options in their workplace, school or the community beyond their regular work duties.
-For example, someone who is an advocate of sustainable, non-SOV commute options and encourages their co-workers, friends, neighbors, family members and others to participate.
+– Recognizes an individual who demonstrates a commitment to promoting or advocating for transportation options in their community.
+For example, someone who is an advocate of sustainable, non-SOV commute options and encourages their friends, neighbors, family members, co-workers and others to participate.
 It could be someone who leads a group of children that walks or bikes to school, or someone who organizes neighborhood bike rides.
 Or it could be an individual who makes a meaningful contribution to improving transportation options through planning, partnerships, education and awareness.

 Workplace Champion Award

 – Recognizes an outstanding employee for going above and beyond expectations to promote and achieve employee participation in non-SOV commute options.
 For example, a transportation coordinator who helps employees plan transit or biking routes, find carpools or join vanpools; an employee who organizes weekly bike rides or walks at the workplace; or an employee who organizes Bike to Work Day or other such programs that encourage employees to drive alone less.

 – Recognizes an individual who exemplifies exceptional commuting practices year-round.
 For example, an individual who bikes to and from work every day, in all seasons; someone who is the primary driver of a longtime vanpool and who encourages co-workers to join when someone leaves; an employee who carpools or vanpools and encourages others to try it; someone who takes transit to work even though there may be multiple transfers; someone who organizes a neighborhood school carpool.

 The 2019 Way to Go Awards nominations will only be accepted online at waytogo.org/awards.
 If you have any questions about the nomination process, please email firstname.lastname@example.org or call Way to Go at 303-458-7665.